-According to the World Health Organization (WHO) high blood pressure is the leading preventable risk factor for death in the world.1,3 Worldwide hypertension is the leading risk factor for mortality, accounting for almost 13% of deaths.4 High blood pressure contributes to a considerable burden of CVD in South Africa.
-It is estimated that approximately 6 million adults are hypertensive (defined as blood pressure of ≥140/90 mmHg).
+According to the World Health Organization (WHO), high blood pressure is the leading preventable risk factor for death in the world.1,3 Worldwide, hypertension is the leading risk factor for mortality, accounting for almost 13% of deaths.4 High blood pressure contributes to the considerable burden of CVD in South Africa.
+It is estimated that approximately 6 million adults in South Africa are hypertensive (defined as blood pressure of ≥140/90 mmHg5).
 Hypertension was estimated to have caused 9% of all deaths in South Africa in 2000.
-Fifty percent (50%) of stroke, 42% of IHD, 72% of hypertensive disease and 22% of other CVD burden in adult males and females were attributable to high blood pressure.5 In South Africa ischaemic heart disease and stroke are the leading causes of death after HIV.6 With the significant increase in hypertension in the past ten years, as well as inadequate diagnosis and control of raised blood pressure, an increase in heart disease and strokes is inevitable in the years to come.
-Hypertension increased since 1998 to 2008 from 22% to 42% in men aged 35-44, from 30% to 60% in men aged 45-54, from 24% to 34% in women aged 35-44 and from 38% to 50% in women aged 45-54%.
-In addition, more than 70% of both men and women above 65 years of age are now hypertensive.
-Reasons for the increasing prevalence of hypertension are related to trends in urbanisation, a shift in dietary patterns from reliance on traditional staples such as maize meal to more processed foods that are high in salt, decreased physical activity levels, as well increasing obesity, particularly in African women.7
+Fifty percent (50%) of stroke cases, 42% of ischaemic heart disease (IHD) cases, 72% of hypertensive disease and 22% of other CVD-cased burden in adult males and females are attributable to high blood pressure.5 In South Africa IHD and stroke are the leading causes of death after HIV.6 With the significant increase in hypertension over the past ten years, as well as the inadequate diagnosis and control of raised blood pressure, an increase in heart disease and stroke is inevitable in the years to come.
+Between 1998 and 2008, the prevalence of hypertension doubled in men ( 22% to 42% in those aged 35-44y; 30% to 60% in those aged 45-54y), and increased to a lesser extent in women (24% to 34% in those aged 35-44y; 38% to 50% in those aged 45-54y).
+It is estimated that more than 70% of both men and women above the age of 65 years are hypertensive.
+Reasons for the increasing prevalence in hypertension are related to trends in urbanisation, a shift in dietary patterns from reliance on traditional staples such as maize meal to more processed foods that are high in salt, decreased physical activity levels, as well as increasing obesity, particularly in African women.7

 The role of high sodium intake in disease

-The causal relationship between sodium intake and high blood pressure was not widely accepted in the past, but with the growing body of evidence over the past decade, it has become firmly established.1 Evidence from a wide variety of studies shows a consistent direct relationship between sodium intake and hypertension; blood pressure rises with increased sodium intake in the general population and is reduced with decreased intake.8,9 A recent meta-analysis of 19 cohort studies showed that high salt intake significantly increases the risk of stroke and total CVD.10 Studies that include stroke as an outcome are far fewer than those investigating cardiovascular disease, however one study in Taiwanese men demonstrated a 50 % reduction for stroke over 31 months of intervention whereby salt was replaced with a potassium-enriched salt substitute.11 In addition to the effect on blood pressure, high sodium intake has also been associated with other adverse effects, including: vascular and cardiac damage, increased risk of kidney stones, renal disease, osteoporosis, stomach cancer and the severity of asthma.9,12
+The causal relationship between sodium intake and high blood pressure was not widely accepted in the past, but with the growing body of evidence over the past decade, it has become firmly established.1 Evidence from a wide variety of studies shows a consistent direct relationship between sodium intake and hypertension; blood pressure rises with increased sodium intake in the general population and is reduced with decreased intake.8,9 A meta-analysis of 19 cohort studies showed that high salt intake significantly increases the risk of stroke and total CVD.10 Studies that include stroke as an outcome are far fewer than those investigating cardiovascular disease, however one study in Taiwanese men demonstrated a 50 % reduction in stroke over 31 months of intervention whereby salt was replaced with a potassium-enriched salt substitute.11 In addition to the effect on blood pressure, high sodium intake has also been associated with other adverse effects, including: vascular and cardiac damage, increased risk of kidney stones, renal disease, osteoporosis, stomach cancer and the severity of asthma.9,12

 A meta-analysis of controlled trials has shown that sodium intake in children also contributes to the development of hypertension later in life.
 It is speculated that high sodium intake suppresses the salt taste receptors, which most likely results in children preferring saltier foods in later life,13 thus early intervention and the promotion of healthy eating habits from an early age is important.
 Chen and Wang, based on a systematic review and meta-regression analysis of the literature from diverse populations, concluded that an elevated blood pressure in childhood is likely to predict adult hypertension and that early intervention is important.14